asciphx/itoa/README.md

 # itoa
 Universe's fastest integer to ASCII conversion.
 C++11 is supported.
-It is written in pure c language without any reference to other header files.

-    itoa.h    - programming interface, header file
-    itoa.c    - source file
+    i2a.h    - programming interface, header file for c version i2a.c    - source file for the c version itoa.h   - C++ version header file

 ## Building (Test)
 Out-of-source build with CMake is recommended.